-Starting off in Windhoek, students will travel through to Spitzkoppe, Etosha, Skeleton Coast and Swakopmund as they engage in field work, lectures and discussion sessions.
+This program gives students the opportunity to discover and study a selection of flora and fauna that have adapted to live and thrive in desert conditions.
+There is a strong focus on applying theory to fieldwork and students will get hands-on experience exploring this picturesque landscape.
+Starting off in Windhoek, students will travel through to Spitzkoppe, Etosha, Skeleton Coast and Swakopmund as they engage in fieldwork, lectures and discussion sessions.
 Accommodation will be in places that are conducive to the exploration of the variety of species to be studied.
 Each location has been selected for its unique features that make it a practical site for the portion of the program that it is designed for.

 Barry graduated with a Bachelor of Social Science Degree from the University of Cape Town.
 With his tertiary education background in sociology, economics and law, plus experience in the financial services sector, Barry moved from Cape Town to Harare about ten years ago before taking on a role as the General Manager for EDU Africa.